Effective January 1, 2022

 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises or call 1-800-985-3059.

-The Practice’s office policies outline most of the requirements of this legislation, but a separate document will include the information in a way that complies with this legislation.
-All new patients will receive a copy of this document before scheduling their intake appointment.
-An updated version will also be provided to patients upon each treatment plan review (approximately every 3 months).
+My office agreement outlines most of the requirements of this legislation, but a separate document will include the information in a way that complies with this legislation.
+Anyone new to my practice will receive a copy of this document before scheduling their intake appointment.
+An updated version will also be provided upon each treatment plan review (approximately every 3 months).

 Psychotherapy has unique ethical codes and much of the information required under the new legislation cannot be provided in advance.
-All prospective patients will be provided with a general document outlining the practice’s current full fee schedule for all services, including the billing codes that will be used.
+Anyone new to my practice will be provided with a general document outlining my current full fee schedule for all services, including the billing codes that will be used.
 This document will be provided before the intake session is scheduled.
-Since service duration and length are determined between patient and therapist and can change based on the progress the individual is making in therapy, an estimate of therapy costs will be provided as if they are seen on a weekly basis for one year.
-Patients are strongly encouraged to reach out to their insurance provider and ask about reimbursement rates for the codes provided.
-At no time will the practice speak to an insurance provider.
+Since service duration and length are determined collaboratively as part of your treatment, and can change based on the progress the individual is making in therapy, an estimate of therapy costs will be provided as if they are seen on a weekly basis for one year.
+If you are choosing to pay privately or use out-of-network benefits, I strongly encourage you to reach out to your insurance provider and ask about reimbursement rates for the codes provided.
+At no time will I speak to an insurance provider.

-As it would be unethical to do so, diagnoses for patients are NOT provided before meeting with them.
+As it would be unethical to do so, diagnoses are NOT provided before the intake session.
 Diagnoses are provided after a careful review of clinical symptoms and observations, assessments (when applicable), and collateral information from parents, schools, and additional providers.
 A diagnosis from another provider does not guarantee the same diagnosis.

 After the initial intake, GFEs are reviewed, updated (as needed), and provided whenever treatment plans are updated (approximately every 3 months).
-Patients can request an updated GFE at any time.
+You can request an updated GFE at any time.